-Knowing how to prepare for a visit to the eye doctor can be intimidating, especially if you haven’t been in awhile.
-Thinking ahead is an important part of the eye exam process.
-Here are some tips to help you think through how to make the most out of your next visit.
+Visiting the eye doctor can be intimidating, especially if you haven’t been in a while.
+Knowing how to prepare for the visit and thinking ahead is an important part of the eye exam process.
+Here are some tips to help you make the most of your next visit.

 What to think about before your visit: